idelchi/godyl/README.md

 The following flags and their corresponding environment variables are available:

-Here's the aligned and reordered markdown table based on the Go program:

 | Flag               | Environment Variable  | Default        | Description                                    |
 | ------------------ | --------------------- | -------------- | ---------------------------------------------- |
 | `--help`, `-h`     | `GODYL_HELP`          | `false`        | Show help message and exit                     |